JackAlexanderClark/mystery-guessing-game/assets/documentation/README.md

 2. One of the main javascript features I wanted to use was exploring and interacting with elements to learn more information and details towards the game.
 Clicking to expand paragraphs and navigate was a key goal.

 3

+##III) Style and Themes
+1. I used "Bookman Old Style" as the primary font family.